-Prior to SFA, Crittenden spent the 2010-2012 seasons in College Station assisting a nationally-ranked Texas A&M team that recorded a combined 52-16-6 (.743) record during that time.
-During that stretch the Aggies won two Big 12 crowns and the 2012 SEC West Division title, advancing to the NCAA Championships all three seasons.
-The Aggies climbed as high fifth in the polls, and set program records for most shutouts in a season, most consecutive scoreless minutes and fewest goals allowed.
+Prior to SFA, Crittenden spent the 2010-2012 seasons in College Station assisting a nationally-ranked Texas A&M program that recorded a combined 52-16-6 (.743) record in his three years.
+During that stretch, the Aggies won two Big 12 crowns and the 2012 SEC West Division title, advancing to the NCAA Championships all three seasons.
+The Aggies climbed as high as fifth in the polls, and set program records for most shutouts in a season, most consecutive scoreless minutes and fewest goals allowed.
 Crittenden helped guide a Texas A&M defense that ranked among the nation's elite in their transition to a new conference.
-In 2012, the Aggies led the league and finished fifth nationally in scoring with a 0.51 goals against average.
+In 2012, the Aggies led the league and finished fifth nationally in scoring defense with a 0.51 goals against average.

 Prior to his move to the Lone Star State, Crittenden made coaching stops at University of Nebraska (2007-2009 seasons) and the University of Oklahoma (2005 and 2006 seasons).
-During his time in Norman, Okla., Crittenden made a name for himself as defensive-minded coach.
-The Sooners set program records for fewest goals against, lowest goals against average, and most shutouts by a goalkeeper.
+During his time in Norman, Oklahoma, Crittenden made a name for himself as a defensive-minded coach.
+The Sooners set program records for fewest goals against, lowest goals-against average, and most shutouts by a goalkeeper.
 Before his time at Oklahoma, Crittenden was the head girl's soccer coach and English teacher at Pasadena Memorial High School in Pasadena, Texas (2003-2005).
-Wally began his collegiate coaching career as an assistant coach on the men's soccer team at Lynn University (2002).
+Crittenden began his collegiate coaching career as an assistant coach on the men's soccer team at Lynn University (2002).

-Crittenden is an active member in the USSF (United States Soccer Federation), where he has earned a USSF "B" License and a National Goalkeeper Certificate.
-He is also an active member of the NSCAA (National Soccer Coaches Association), where he has earned the NSCAA National Goalkeeper Certificate.
+Crittenden is an active member in the United States Soccer Federation (USSF), where he has earned a USSF "B" License and a National Goalkeeper Certificate.
+He is also an active member of the NSCAA, where he has earned the NSCAA National Goalkeeper Certificate.

-Crittenden received his bachelor's of Education Degree in Sports Management from Florida International University (1998-03), where he also played soccer from 1998-01.
+Crittenden received his Bachelor's of Education Degree in Sports Management from Florida International University (1998-03), where he also played soccer from 1998-01.
 He was named an Under-18 ODP All-American and was a member of the U.S. Under-20 National Team in 1998.
-Crittenden then received his master's degree in higher education administration from the University of Nebraska (2007-10) where he was also awarded the Young Alumni Award in 2012 in recognition of his contributions in a major research initiative, The Nebraska Athletic Performance Lab, that was formed within the Nebraska Athletic Department as a result of his graduate-degree work.
+Crittenden then received his master's degree in Higher Education Administration from Nebraska (2007-10) where he was also awarded the Young Alumni Award in 2012 in recognition of his contributions in a major research initiative, The Ultimate Athlete Lab, that was formed within the Nebraska Athletic Department, in large part, due to the efforts of his graduate-degree work.

-Wally resides in Nacogdoches, Texas, with his family, including his wife Cori and their two daughters Kellen (6 yrs) and Bridget (3 yrs).
+Crittenden resides in Nacogdoches with his his wife Cori and their two daughters Kellen and Bridget.